-13. Costs against the respondent
+15. Costs against the respondent

-In bringing disciplinary proceedings, the IFA exercises a public function which it is required to perform in the public interest.
+In bringing disciplinary proceedings, the IFA exercises a public function which it performs with due regard for the public interest.
 In considering an award of costs against a respondent, a Conduct Committee shall consider the financial prejudice to the particular individual or firm, weighed against the need for the Institute, as a professional body, to be able to exercise its regulatory functions in the public interest without fear of undue exposure to financial risk.